CPRIT Graduate Scholars Program Alumni

 Ph.D. dissertation defended Summer 2017.

-Current Position: Institute Senior Research Scientist, MD Anderson
+Current Position: Institute Principal Scientist, MD Anderson

 Dr. Peng defended his Ph.D. thesis titled "Role of GSH metabolism in mediating stromal-leukemia interaction and promoting cell survival and drug resistance in chronic lymphocytic leukemia" in Summer 2017.

 Following his Ph.D. defense, Dr. Peng stayed on in the Gibbons laboratory for two additional years as a postdoctoral fellow.
 He later served as a Postdoctoral Fellow at NYU Langone Health in New York.
-Currently Dr. Peng works as an Institute Senior Scientist for the TRACTION program at MD Anderson.
+Currently Dr. Peng works as an Institute Principal Scientist for the TRACTION program at MD Anderson.

 Smruthi Vijayaraghavan, Ph.D.